-For base station use the Royce Model 2-050 power supply is recommended.
-When this power supply is used, simply connect the red (+) and black (-) terminals on the power supply to the (+) and (-) leads on your 604.
-Do not attempt to operate this transceiver by connecting directly to 110 Volts AC.
+For base station use the Royce Model 2-050 Power Supply is recommended.
+When this power supply is used, simply connect the red (+) and back (-) terminals on the power supply to the (+) and (-) leads on your 607.
+Do not attempt to operate the \transceiver by connecting directly to 110 Volts A.C.